wez3/albert-heijn-date-checker/README.md

 ## Usage

 Modify the required values in ah.py: telegram api key, telegram chat id and your postal code.
-Put the scripts in a cronjob to run it every X.
+Put the script in a cronjob to run it every X.